Frequently Asked Questions

 The following terms may be unfamiliar to many and are used within the budget fields:

-- Budgetary Unit (BU) - A budgetary unit is usually a department or unit within a college or administrative office of the university which has it's own budget items.
+- Cost Center - A cost center is usually a department or unit within a college or administrative office of the university which has it's own budget items.

 - Hard Budget - Hard Budget is defined as that portion of the operating budget that is supported by tuition and fee revenue, unrestricted state revenues,